 But even with mild psoriasis, you may experience some of the negative effects of the condition.
 If you ever feel stressed, embarrassed, angry, frustrated, or helpless because of your condition, know that you are not alone.
 These emotions are common among those living with psoriasis.
 Your relationships at home, work, or school may be affected, and you could face social stigma since psoriasis is visible to others.
 Your self-esteem may even be affected.

 Currently, there is no cure for psoriasis, so you must find ways to live with your condition and to manage it every day.
 The good news is that with proper treatment, your psoriasis lesions can be cleared, and you can enjoy a better quality of life.

 You have many treatment options available to you.
-And there are effective treatments for all severities of psoriasis - including your mild psoriasis.
-If you haven't already, talk to your doctor about your treatment options or ask about getting a referral to see a dermatologist who specializes in treating psoriasis.
+And there are effective treatments for all severities of psoriasis – including your mild psoriasis.
+If you haven't already done so, talk to your doctor about your treatment options or ask about getting a referral to see a dermatologist who specializes in treating psoriasis.

 To locate a dermatologist in your area, use the Dermatologist Finder.
 If you have been diagnosed with psoriasis, your doctor may use a questionnaire called the DLQI (Dermatology Life Quality Index) to assess how well you are responding to the current treatment plan and to find the most satisfactory option for your condition.